jerabaul29/Cylinder2DFlowControlDRL/README.md

 # Notes

+## Confusing choices in the code

+- The code is for some *bad* legacy reasons written in a 'dimensional' form.
+All results in the JFM paper are by contrast non dimensional.
+This can be confusing.
+For a detailed discussion of the non-dimensionalization process, see the discussion on this issue: https://github.com/jerabaul29/Cylinder2DFlowControlDRL/issues/3 .

 ## Errata and problems in code

 - There is a small erratum in one of the dumping routine, that is not fixed because of backwards compatibility of some of our plotting routines.
 Namely, files of the kind *debug.csv* have columns in a different order than indicated by the header; the real order is [Name;Episode;Step;RecircArea;Drag;lift]).